adorsys/open-banking-gateway/docs/architecture/dictionary.md

 Session information can also be kept across redirect life cycles.
 Upon redirecting the UserAgent to another application, the redirecting application can set Cookies that will be resent to the domain with future requests.
 This way, there will be no need to maintain user session information in temporary databases on the server, thus keeping server tiny.

 ### Native App
 The UserAgent might be a native application running on a user mobile device or a desktop computer.
 In this case, redirection might still take place, but with consideration of the physical transition between source and target UI-Application.
-Following specifications deal with security threads associated with the redirection between UI-Application on a user device: [RFC8252:OAuth 2.0 for Native Apps](https://tools.ietf.org/html/rfc8252),[RFC7636:Proof Key for Code Exchange by OAuth Public Clients](https://tools.ietf.org/html/rfc7636)
+Following specifications deal with security threads associated with the redirection between UI-Application on a user device: [RFC8252:OAuth 2.0 for Native Apps](https://tools.ietf.org/html/rfc8252),[RFC7636:Proof Key for code Exchange by OAuth Public Clients](https://tools.ietf.org/html/rfc7636)
 For the purpose of kepping the overall architecture of this framework simple, we will require native applications to provide the same behavior as the WebBrowser described above.

 ### <a name="UserAgentContext"></a> UserAgentContext